ahmedxtb/msan622/homework1/README.md

 ![IMAGE](hw1-multiples.png)

 For the multiple scatters above, I reordered the small scatters so that the orders of genres are consistent with those in the bar chart.
 Now, it is clear that the genre on the top and left has the largest number of movies, and the genre on the bottom and right has the smallest number of movies.
-It is also consistent with the color gradients.
+They are also consistent with the color gradients.

 ![IMAGE](hw1-multiline.png)